tjardoo/openai-client/README.md

 ### Add organization/project header

-You can add the organization and/or project header to your requests by creating a new client and setting the organization and/or project ID.
+You can add the organization and/or project header to your requests by creating a client and setting the organization and/or project ID.

-If you don't set the organization and/or project ID, the client will use the default organization and default project.
+If you don't set the organization and/or project ID, the client will use the default organization and project.

 ```rust
 #[tokio::main]